NuGet/Home/accepted/2024/improve-support-for-packages-signed-with-trusted-signing.md

 This image demonstrates how this would look when a user has both an EKU and certificate linked to their account.
 As mentioned in step 1 the certificate would no longer be shown and the user would only see their EKU's.
 The Subject and Issuer will be extracted from the certificate the first time and added to the EKU data.
-Uploads in the future could result in a new Issuer so this should be updated but a change of Subject would result in a different EKU so there is no need to update this.
+Future uploads should also check the Subject and Issuer and update the data if they have changed.

 #### How does this help the user?